Skip to main content

 What is the best countertop for an outdoor kitchen in Los Angeles?

-Granite and quartzite are the best countertop materials for LA outdoor kitchens.
-They handle UV exposure, heat, and occasional rain without damage.
-Avoid engineered quartz outdoors, it discolors in direct sunlight.
-Porcelain slab is also an excellent low-maintenance option.
+Granite and quartzite are the best countertop materials for an outdoor kitchen in Los Angeles.
+These natural stones can handle intense UV exposure, heat, and occasional rain without damage.
+Porcelain slab is another excellent, low-maintenance option.
+Avoid engineered quartz outdoors, as direct sunlight will cause it to discolor over time.

 Do outdoor kitchens increase home value in LA?